 RealSelf user Barbara L. had a plan that helped cut her cravings: “My first Thanksgiving I was 8 months out.
 I did all the cooking and had family members taste as I went along.
 If I did all the tasting I would have been full before dinner.
 I had turkey, carrots, and turnips and a little bite of sweet potato.
 I was so full from that I didn't have to worry about desserts or avoiding anything.
 The desire was not there.”

-But what if your favorite dish is on the no-no list?
+And what if your favorite dish is on the no-no list?

 “My plan is to nibble, little bites of whatever I want, except anything like rice or bread,” said Annie, another RealSelfer who was facing her first post-op Thanksgiving in 2011.
 “Why not?
 Thanksgiving is always going to be a part of my life and I'm certainly not going to show up with a bottle of water and a protein bar.
 A little turkey, gravy, mashed potatoes, and pie will not make or break my entire diet.”